Backpropagation in hyperbolic chaos via adjoint shadowing: Adjoint shadowing for discrete-time

 \section{Adjoint shadowing for discrete-time}

-In this section, we first show that the system of pulling-back covectors is also hyperbolic.
-Then we prove the equivalent characterizations of the adjoint shadowing operator $\cS$ in theorem~\ref{t:AS}.
-Then we discuss the utility of each characterization in the adjoint shadowing lemma.
+This section first shows that the system of pulling-back covectors is also hyperbolic.
+Then we prove the equivalent characterizations of the adjoint shadowing operator $\cS$, first on a hyperbolic path, then on an axiom A attractor with the physical measure.
+Then we discuss the utility of each characterization.